ahmedmsabry2000/ahmedmsabry2000/README.md

 ## 🧑‍💻 About Me

-Electrical, Software, and AI/ML Engineer enthusiast with industry experience in power systems, embedded development, and data-driven optimization.
+Electrical, Software, and AI/ML engineering enthusiast with industry experience in power systems, embedded development, and data-driven optimization.
 Passionate about leveraging technology to solve complex real-world problems.

 ---